MagicBand: Implementation

 Until January 1, 2021, MagicBands were free to all Disney Resort guests.
 Until August 16, 2021, the bands were free to annual passholders.
 While other guests receive an RFID-enabled Key to the World card, they are able to purchase a MagicBand online or at the parks.
-In March of the same year, Disney launched the MagicMobile Pass on Apple Wallet for iOS and watchOS devices.
-The pass allows guests to access the parks by tapping their devices to special NFC touchpoints throughout the resort.
+In March of the same year, Disney launched the Magic Mobile Pass on Apple Wallet for iOS and watchOS devices.
+The pass allows guests to access the parks by tapping their devices at special NFC touchpoints throughout the resort.
 The service was later extended to Google Wallet on Android devices in April.

-Touchpoints, consisting of a ring with an outline of Mickey Mouse's head, are located at park entry points, Fastpass+ entry points, PhotoPass locations, and point of sales location.
+Touchpoints, consisting of a ring with an outline of Mickey Mouse's head, are located at park entry points, Lightning Lane (previously Fastpass+) entry points, PhotoPass locations, and point of sales location.
 When a guest walks up to one, they place their MagicBand's circuitry location against the center of the ring (known as putting "Mickey to Mickey"), in order to engage the system.
 The ring and outline on the touchpoint will then light up green if access is granted, while it will turn blue if cast member assistance is required.
-Some special edition MagicBands with graphics printed on them will cause the touchpoints to light up different colors and make different noises instead of the default green, when access is granted.
-An example of this is the red lightsaber Star Wars themed MagicBand, which changed the default green to red.
+Some special edition MagicBands with graphics printed on them will cause the touchpoints to light up different colors and make different noises instead of the default green when access is granted.
+An example of this is the red lightsaber Star Wars-themed MagicBand, which changed the default green to red.
 In normal settings, the touchpoints will never turn red, due to the negative connotation of the color.

 Handheld MagicBand readers are used at sit-down restaurants for point of sales and by PhotoPass photographers to link photos.
 These handheld readers do not have the light up features of the touchpoints.

 The MagicBands are also used to connect guests' on-ride photos to their PhotoPass using the long-range ultra-high frequency radio without guests having to use touchpoints to associate the pictures to their account.
-The MagicBands also allow guests to interact, using a system called Storymaker, with screens in rides or queues, such as It's a Small World, Rock 'n' Roller Coaster starring Aerosmith, Haunted Mansion, and Expedition Everest.
+The MagicBands also allow guests to interact, using a system called Story maker, with screens in rides or queues, such as It's a Small World, Rock 'n' Roller Coaster starring Aerosmith, Haunted Mansion, and Expedition Everest.

 On February 13, 2017, it was announced that over 29 million MagicBands had been made.

 The MagicBand system has also been used to enforce COVID-19 safety protocols inside the NBA Bubble for the resumption of the 2019-20 NBA season at the ESPN Wide World of Sports Complex; access to courts and practice facilities requires scanning a MagicBand in order to verify that the wearer has completed mandatory health monitoring protocols.

+MagicBands+ will light up during or react to select attractions and experiences.
+Known effects have included or currently include: